jibin-sebastian/jibin-sebastian/README.md

 ### Internship at SICK Sensor Intelligence :computer:

 Completed my internship with the Data Science team at SICK Sensor Intelligence, where I'm diving deep into the world of data analysis and machine learning.
 Some of my focus areas include:
-- Working on a Predictive maintenance system.
-Extract, Transform, and Load sensor data using python
-- Data analysis and preprocessing using libraries like Pandas, Numpy, Seaborn, and Matlab
+- Data analysis and preprocessing [Pandas, Numpy, Seaborn, Matlab etc]
-- Model building and evaluation
+- Model building and evaluation [Scikit-learn]
-- Hyperparameter optimization with tools like Optuna and Autosklearn
+- Optimize hyperparameters using Optuna and Autosklearn
+- Improve code quality ( Pytest, my[py], ) and project dependency management (Poetry)
+- Use AI ops pipeline: DVC

 ### Data Management at Creditshelf AG :computer: